- Guide Map

 The closest restrooms are located between Gaston's Tavern and Bon Jour Village Gifts.
 There also are restrooms in the Storybook Circus area.

-Guests can meet Belle, the star of Enchanted Tales with Belle, just inside the Beast Castle Courtyard gates.
-To meet her, visitors must go through the attraction and volunteer for a small role in a production in Beast's library.
+Guests can meet Belle at the Enchanted Tales with Belle To meet her, visitors must go through the attraction and volunteer for a small role in a production in Beast's library.
 They will interact with Belle and have their photos taken with her.
 No autographs are given at this location.

 Gaston, the obnoxious-but-lovable antagonist from "Beauty and the Beast," also greets guests daily in front of his tavern, which is near Enchanted Tales with Belle.